City State Bremen Germany Travel Guide

 Formal: firm handshake, "Guten Tag" or "Moin".
 Use "Sie".
 Informal: "Hallo", "Du" among friends.

 Casual wear is acceptable.
-Dressy casual for higher-upscale eateries.
+Smart casual for higher-upscale eateries.
 Modest attire (shoulders, knees covered) for religious sites.

 Wait to be seated.
 Keep hands visible on the table.
-Tipping expectations are detailed in section 2.3 of the entire guide.
+What is expected for tipping are detailed in section 2.3 of the complete guide.

 Learn the word "Barrierefrei" (barrier-free) – it indicates accessibility for those with mobility challenges.
 Wheelmap.org is a good resource.